- 11. Punta Punta Surf Retreat (Siargao)

-Soultribe Beach Retreat is a surf and yoga lodge in Siargao that is set on a beachfront property where guests have the option to stay in beachside cabanas or jungle glamping accommodations, both offering either spectacular ocean or lush garden views and designed to seamlessly blend in with its natural surroundings.
+Soultribe Beach Retreat is a surf and yoga lodge in Siargao, one of the top tourist spots in Mindanao, that is set on a beachfront property where guests have the option to stay in beachside cabanas or jungle glamping accommodations, both offering either spectacular ocean or lush garden views and designed to seamlessly blend in with its natural surroundings.

 Beachside cabanas come with air-conditioning, a private outdoor bathroom, and a private wooden verandah with seating and a hammock, while glamping tents have their own traditional nipa canopy and deck that is surrounded by a garden of coconuts trees.
 Bell tents are also outfitted with queen-sized beds, electric fan, seating, and mosquito nets, along with fluffy bathrobes and beach towels.

 The resort restaurant, Khaya, is a seaside cafe serving organic meals, healthy food, and delicious cocktails made with ingredients sourced from local farms.
-Leisure activities include yoga classes, surfing, and stand-up paddling, kite-surfing, and horseback riding, while day trips and massages may also be arranged as an add-on service.
+Leisure activities include yoga classes, surfing, and stand-up paddling, kite-surfing, and horseback riding, while day trips, massages, and visits to Siargao tourist spots may also be arranged as an add-on service.

 Photo by Cabanas de Nacpan Camping Resort

-Cabanas de Nacpan is located in El Nido, Palawan, a popular tourist town known for its limestone lagoons, pristine waters, and white sand beach destinations.
+Cabanas de Nacpan is located in El Nido, Palawan, a popular tourist town known for its limestone lagoons, pristine waters, and white sand beach destinations, and one of the top tourist spots in Luzon.
 The glamping site is just 2km away from Nacpan Beach, a quiet fishing village featuring a 4km stretch of cream-colored sand and clear water that’s perfect for swimming and lounging under the tropical heat of the sun.